Pepper-Tomato Flatbread with Mastiha

 - 1 – 1 ½ tsp. salt

-- 1. In a skillet, heat half of the oil over low heat and sauté the garlic.
+1. In a skillet, heat half of the oil over low heat and sauté the garlic.
 When it changes color, remove from the skillet and let the oil cool.
+Drain and discard the cloves.

-- 3. Form a ball with the dough and let it stand in an oiled bowl covered with plastic membrane for 1 hour.
+3. Form a ball with the dough and let it stand in an oiled bowl covered with plastic wrap for 1 hour.

-- 6. Preheat the oven to 375˚F. Dip the tips of your fingers in the remaining oil in order to recreate small wells on the surface of the dough.
+6. Preheat the oven to 375˚F/ 180˚C. Dip the tips of your fingers in the remaining oil in order to recreate small wells on the surface of the dough.
 Then, spread the vegetables in equal amounts, sprinkle with basil and salt and drizzle with the remaining oil.
-Bake it for about 25-30 minutes, or until the bread is golden.
+Bake for about 25-30 minutes, or until the bread is golden.
 You can serve it either cool or warm.